Superstition (Siouxsie and the Banshees album)

-Superstition is the 10th studio album by English rock band Siouxsie and the Banshees, released in 1991.
-The lead single, "Kiss Them for Me," gave the band its first top 40 Billboard Hot 100 hit in the United States, peaking at No. 23, with the album peaking at No. 65 on the Billboard 200 chart.
-The band widened its musical influences with the arrival of Indian musician Talvin Singh, who played tablas on the songs "Kiss Them for Me" and "Silver Waterfalls."
+Superstition is the tenth studio album by the English rock band Siouxsie and the Banshees, released on 10 June 1991 by Polydor Records.
+The lead single, "Kiss Them for Me", gave the band their first top 40 Billboard Hot 100 entry in the United States, peaking at No. 23, with the album peaking at No. 65 on the Billboard 200 chart.
+The band widened their musical influences with the arrival of musician Talvin Singh, who played tablas on the songs "Kiss Them for Me" and "Silver Waterfalls".

 Background and promotion

 The band wrote the songs in a residential studio in Wales.
 The album was then recorded with producer Stephen Hague in London at RAK Studios.
 Hague used techniques that Siouxsie Sioux did not approve of later, such as computer-based production.
 She stated: "There are still songs I like on it, like 'Kiss Them for Me' and 'Drifter', but we were trying a different kind of working style, a different kind of discipline, during which I really built a strong case against computers."
 Steven Severin had a different perspective as he liked Hague's way of working, which was "all about honing and honing until you have something great".

 In 1991, the band spent two months on the road, from July until August, in the United States as second headliners of the inaugural Lollapalooza tour.
 The last date took place in Seattle on 31 August.
 Two weeks later, the album reached its highest position at number 65 in the Billboard 200 for the week of 14 September; it spent 21 weeks total on that chart.
 It remained their best selling album in the US, with 358,000 sold copies as of 2004, according to Nielsen SoundScan.